-But, not only has our old life been brought to end in the death of Christ.
+But, not only has our old life been brought to an end in the death of Christ.
 A new life has begun.
 God has linked us with Christ, not only as the One Who has died, but also as the One Who has been raised again from among the dead.
 Furthermore, He has given us a new nature, a nature that is capable of pleasing God.
 He has also given us a new power in which and by which to live that new life.
 That power is a Person, the Holy Spirit, Who dwells within us.

 Why, then, is there still this problem?
 Why is there this on-going conflict?
 Why is there this continuing struggle?
 It is for this reason.
 God has certainly given us, put within us, a new nature.
 However, He has chosen to leave within us the old nature also.
 Hence the struggle!
 Hence the conflict!
 Oh, the wisdom of God!
 He has left us with the two natures, the old and the new, so that we have the opportunity to choose the new, and refuse the old.
 In any situation, on any day, at any moment, there is greater glory to God in our choosing to respond to the appeal of the new nature and not the old, rather than being mere automatons, doing what is right because we have been programmed to do so.

 Incidentally, if anyone is listening who is agonising over this kind of inner conflict, be encouraged.
 The fact that there is a struggle going on tells you that there are the two natures within you.
 Otherwise there wouldn't be any struggle.
 The old nature would reign supreme, unchallenged.

 Nevertheless, it is certainly not easy.
-Wherein is the answer to be found?
-Indeed, is there an answer?
-One of my favourite authors makes a wonderful comment in one of his books.
-He has this to say.
-"The answer to every question posed in Scripture is found in Scripture.
-However, the key is not always hanging by the door."
 Happily, in this case, the answer is ready to hand.
-It is given in Romans 7:24-25, "O wretched man that I am!
+It is given in verses 24 and 25.

+"O wretched man that I am!
 Who shall deliver me from this body of death?
 I thank God through Jesus Christ our Lord."

 This is not all that easy to expound.
 But, consider this.
 Notice, first of all, that the cry is for deliverance, not pardon.
 He already has pardon.
-His sins are forgiven.
-He has trusted Christ as Saviour.
-His sins have been cleansed away by the precious blood of Christ, as we read in 1 John 1:7.
-He is absolutely clear of God's judgment on sin.
-He has no qualms about the day of judgment.
-He is ready for heaven while living on earth.
-Pardon is not the issue.
 What is at stake is deliverance from the power, or control, of sin in the life he lives on earth.
 He has so accepted the teaching involved that he regards the old nature, and the lifestyle it produces, as obnoxious to him as a stinking corpse.
 "Who will deliver me," he says, "from this dead body, this body of death, this nauseating, stinking corpse that I have to hump around with me wherever I go."
 Imagine being chained to a corpse and having to carry it around with you everywhere you go!
 A sickening thought!

 The heart-rending cry for deliverance brings an immediate answer in his own soul, prompted, no doubt, by the Holy Spirit.
-"I thank God", he says, "through Jesus Christ" (Romans 7:25).
+"I thank God," he says, "through Jesus Christ."
 That's it!
 The answer is in a Person.
 Deliverance is effected by a Person!
 That Person is the Lord Jesus Christ, the One Who died for us and rose again.
 The old life, the self-life, brought me under the judgment of God.
 The new life is to be a Christ-centred life.
 Only a Christ-centred life, lived under the control of the Holy Spirit, can in any way be a life lived on earth to the glory of God.